Modifying the Asynchronous Jacobi Method for Data Corruption Resilience: Introduction

 One promising alternative fault management strategy is the class of \textit{algorithm based fault tolerant} (ABFT) methods.
-The general approach is to leverage the structure or expected behavior of the algorithm to detect, mitigate, and/or recover from faults such as data corruption.
+The general idea is to leverage the structure or expected behavior of the algorithm to detect, mitigate, and/or recover from faults such as data corruption.
 Examples of ABFT schemes include methods for the fast Fourier transform \cite{liang_correcting_2017}, matrix multiplication \cite{wu_fault_2011}, Krylov-based iterative methods \cite{chen_online_2013}, and the synchronous Jacobi method \cite{anzt_2015}.
-Focusing on the iterative methods, the work presented in \cite{chen_online_2013} uses the orthogonality of projections onto Krylov spaces for detection of faults, while \cite{anzt_2015} uses the contraction mapping property of stationary iterative methods.
-Unfortunately, those ABFT approaches are based on iterative methods that require frequent synchronizations, making them impractical for edge computing environments due to network latency, heterogeneous nodes, and nonpersistent nodes/links.
-Alternatively, ABFT approaches for asynchronous methods, such as linear systems solvers and optimization, remove the need for global synchronization after each iteration.
-The authors are aware of only two existing asynchronous methods with ABFT strategies: the robust alternating direction method of multipliers (ADMM) \cite{robust_admm} and the robust push-sum algorithm \cite{olshevsky}.
+Focusing on the iterative methods, the work presented in \cite{chen_online_2013} uses the orthogonality of projections onto Krylov spaces for detection of faults, while \cite{anzt_2015} utilizes the contraction mapping property of stationary iterative methods.
+Unfortunately, those ABFT approaches are for iterative methods that require frequent synchronizations, making them impractical for edge computing environments due to network latency, heterogeneous nodes, and nonpersistent nodes/links.
+Asynchronous methods remove the need for global synchronization after each iteration, allowing them to outperform their synchronous counterparts in high-latency environments (see, e.g., \cite{wolfson_jacobi}).
+This makes asynchronous methods very appealing for edge computing; however, the authors are aware of only two existing asynchronous methods with ABFT strategies: the robust alternating direction method of multipliers (ADMM) \cite{robust_admm} and the robust push-sum algorithm \cite{olshevsky}.

-To address the need for ABFT iterative methods for linear systems, we modify the Asynchronous Jacobi iteration \cite{asynchronous,hook_performance_2018,wolfson_jacobi,anzt_2015,chaotic} with a resilience modification technique that has been employed in \cite{robust_admm}, where ADMM convergence theory is used to reject corrupted data from neighboring nodes.
-Here, the theoretical analysis for the asynchronous Jacobi method in \cite{hook_performance_2018} is used to establish a rejection criterion based on the difference between successive data from a neighbor node.
-It is worthwhile to note that the Jacobi method is known to scale poorly to large and poorly-conditioned systems, and asynchronous Jacobi has the same limitations.
-However, Jacobi is often a core building block underlying more scalable solvers and is, in fact, often sufficient for many smaller problems that appear in edge environments.
-For these reasons, it is a logical target in developing asynchronous ABFT methods for linear systems.